Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Results and Discussions

 \subsubsection{Intra Performance}

-In this section, we evaluate our proposed model's performance by altering the batch sizes to observe how the model behaves with different amounts of data processed simultaneously.

-As previously mentioned, we conducted tests using three distinct datasets.
-Batch sizes ranged from 32 to 1024 for each dataset, and the model's performance exhibited variations with these changes, which are detailed below.
+In this section, we evaluate the performance of the proposed model for different batch sizes to observe how the model behaves with varying amounts of data processed simultaneously.
+The batch sizes ranged from 32 to 1024 for each dataset, and the performance of the model varied with these changes, as detailed below.

-In the case of the EDFX dataset from Table \ref{tab_mdl_perf}, we can see that we have a minimum accuracy of 84.56\% and a maximum accuracy of 98.56\%.
-This implies that our proposed model correctly predicted the sleep stages at least 84.56\% of the time in total instances.
-It also means that our model could not correctly predict 1.44\% of the time even when it performed the best classifying of the sleep stages.
-However, the difference in incorrectly classifying the stages is reduced in the case of top-2 and top-3 accuracy with a maximum staging rate of 99.82\% and 99.92\%.
+As shown in Table \ref{tab_mdl_perf}, in the case of the EDFX dataset, we have a minimum accuracy of 84.56\% and a maximum accuracy of 98.56\%.
+This implies that our proposed model correctly predicted the sleep stages at least 84.56\% of the time in all instances.
+This also means that our model could not correctly predict 1.44\% of the time, even when it performed the best in classifying the sleep stages.
+However, the difference in the incorrect classification of stages is reduced in the case of top-2 and top-3 accuracies, with maximum scores of 99.82\% and 99.92\%, respectively.
 This implies that even if the model failed to predict in the first instance, it predicted almost perfectly almost all the time at its second and third instances.
-In Figure \ref{fig_edfx_train_val_curve}, it is visible that the model continued to improve its prediction capability when the number of epochs increased.
-The model seems to learn very smoothly in its training phase.
-However, it always struggled to predict the validation set and had a scattered outcome, which slowly submerged and became very smooth at the end.
-In the case of error reduction, the MAE remained smooth almost all the time and improved slowly as the batch sizes grew larger.
-However, MSE seems to be very large in number in smaller batch sizes and improves with time.
-The MSE's large values are due to their higher sensitivity because of their squared nature.
-Our proposed model had an MAE of 0.0354 and an MSE of 0.3541 in our largest batch size of 1024.
+In Figure \ref{fig_edfx_train_val_curve}, it is evident that the model continued to improve its prediction capability as the number of epochs increased.
+The model appeared to learn smoothly during the training phase.
+However, it struggled to predict the validation set and had a scattered outcome, which slowly submerged and became very smooth at the end.
+In the case of error reduction, the MAE remained smooth almost all the time and improved slowly as the batch size increased.
+However, the MSE appears to be very large in smaller batch sizes and improves with time.
+The large MSE values are due to their higher sensitivity because of the squared nature of the data.
+Our proposed model had an MAE of 0.0354 and MSE of 0.3541 for the largest batch size of 1024.